ladybug-tools/ladybug-web/index.md

 * Uses GitHub API to obtain up-to-date list of files
 	* GitHub API rate limits are not abused because processing is done client-side
 	* Each individual client has their own separate quota
-* General meshanism is quite straightforward
+* General mechanism is quite straightforward
 	* If a folder has a file titled 'index.html' then the folder is added to the list of items of interest
 	* Otherwise the folder is ignored
 * The index file points to the script in the folder that should be run at load time